 1. Explore Central Park

 Central Park is an incredible oasis in the middle of a concrete jungle.
-New Yorkers (and tourists) flock here to escape the crazy traffic and high paced life that is NYC.
+New Yorkers (and tourists) flock here to escape the crazy traffic and high-paced life that is in NYC.

 Stretching three avenues wide from 59th Street all the way up to 110th Street, it’s 840 acres of landscaped and recreational areas and 6% of the entire island of Manhattan.

 We explored Central Park in three different ways.
 On foot, by bicycle, and by horse & carriage ride.

 It’s the place to go to let your kids have space to run around in nature.

 Cycling in Central Park

 We love riding bikes.
 Besides walking it’s our favorite way to explore a destination.